giggsey/libphonenumber-for-php/README.md

 # libphonenumber for PHP [![Build Status](https://travis-ci.org/giggsey/libphonenumber-for-php.png?branch=master)](https://travis-ci.org/giggsey/libphonenumber-for-php)

 ## What is it?
-PHP library for parsing, formatting, storing and validating international phone numbers.
+A PHP library for parsing, formatting, storing and validating international phone numbers.
+This library is based on Google's [libphonenumber](https://code.google.com/p/libphonenumber/) and forked from a version by [Davide Mendolia](https://github.com/davideme/libphonenumber-for-PHP)

 # Highlights of functionality